3liz/lizmap-documentation/source/publish/customization/themes.rst

 Example
 -------

-We want to change *only* the logo in a specific project called ``roads`` and we want to keep the default theme from the Lizmap *instance*:
+We want to change the logo and the navigation bar background color (e.g. blue) *only* in a specific project called ``roads`` and we want to keep the default theme from the Lizmap *instance*:

 * We don't need the :file:`media/themes/default` folder.
 * Create :file:`media/themes/roads`.
-* Extract the content zip file inside.
+* Extract the :file:`css/` directory from the zip file inside.
 * Change the file :file:`css/img/logo.png`

 This would work.
 But you still have a lot of CSS which is the same from the Lizmap main instance.
 So we can